BeautifulTovarisch/docker-couchdb/README.md

 ### Visit the App ###

 The app should now be running at <http://localhost:3000> or whatever port you set as WEBPACK_PORT above.

+### Deploy the Project ( work in progress ) ###

+Deploying the stack can be done via `docker stack deploy -c docker-stack.yml <name of application>`.
+First you'll need to configure some secrets:

+1. Make a directory called .secrets, this will store sensitive environment variables in place of the .env file.
+2. Create a file called db-admin-password.txt
+3. Place the database password in this file and save

+If you open docker-stack.yml, you should see a `secrets:` section at the bottom.
+Verify that db_admin_password.file = db-admin-password.txt.
+More information can be found in the [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) documentation.

+After your secrets are properly configured, you can run `docker stack deploy -c docker-stack.yml <app name>` to deploy your swarm.

 ### Recommended ###